 - Component Three: Schools as Neighborhood Hubs.
 Community Schools promote authentic family and community engagement, transforming the school into a neighborhood hub that is open to the community for a variety of uses beyond school hours.
 They also promote inclusive, shared leadership at the school level so that the school is reflective of the vision of students, staff, families and the neighborhood.

 - Component Four: Social Engagement.
 Community Schools offer a community-based curriculum that engages students in community service-learning and neighborhood activism so students become leaders in addressing the social conditions that produce a variety of social challenges, including ACEs.

 With these four components in place, a school has the resources to become a community hub for all students, parents, family members and community agency workers.
 With community schools, if the staff don’t have what parents and students need in-house, they know where in the community resources exist and how to access them.
-With our 100% Community initiative, our job is to ensure that all nine other vital resources do exist.
+With our 100% New Mexico initiative, our job is to ensure that all nine other vital resources do exist.

 There are decades of research to show that community schools increase a student’s capacity to learn and thrive.
 And having all the four components is key.
 There are a wide variety of ways to fund community schools.
 Each state can work to become a leader in this new way of creating school environments, where all students are poised for success.

 The model works: Why aren’t all schools community schools?

 We have millions of people reading thousands upon thousands of articles and books on how to empower students and increase academic achievement leading to job readiness.
 We have the research on how best to address, in school-based settings, the prevention and treatment of adverse childhood experiences and family trauma.

 In the Center for Community Schools@100%, we address a very complicated system with numerous challenges.
 We also provide an overview of the community school model to demonstrate that the challenges are solvable.
 Get ready to be overwhelmed, also inspired.
 We will guide you through all the steps to put ideas into action.